Akmal11198/UtudioTask/README.md

-Just clone the project, install the dependencies and you are good to go
+Just clone or download the project, install the dependencies and you are good to go